-- Practicum courses (e.g., CAD, IT or OBT 295, ECME field experience courses) and independent study courses (i.e., courses where the student is expected to study the material on his/her own with minimal assistance from the faculty member-NOTE, this is not the same as an online or hybrid course, which is compensated on the same basis as related courses): 10% of overload/adjunct salary (based on degree held) per student per credit hour (each student counts as 0.01 FTE irrespective of credit hours). - Regularly scheduled courses with low enrollments may be compensated at the rate of 10% of overload/adjunct salary (based on degree held) per student per credit hour as an alternative to cancellation.
-For this to take effect the instructor must agree to teach the course for the full contact hours. - Large classes may be compensated at higher rates and/or be considered at a higher FTE.
-Classes which normally have a cap of forty, but which are expanded to accommodate up to eighty students, may be classified as a double load (i.e., six credit hours instead of three) - Science labs (e.g., BIOL, CHEM, EPS and PHYC) will be classified as a three credit hour load either as part of the instructor's normal load or as an overload. - § Independent study labs (e.g., Spanish language labs) may be compensated at §10 per student (each student counts as 0.01 FTE).
+- Practicum courses (e.g., CAD, IT or OBT 295, ECME field experience courses) and independent study courses (i.e., courses where the student is expected to study the material on his/her own with minimal assistance from the faculty member-NOTE, this is not the same as an online or hybrid course, which is compensated on the same basis as related courses): 10% of overload/adjunct salary (based on degree held) per student per credit hour. - Large courses may be compensated at higher rates and/or be considered at a higher FTE.
+Classes which normally have a cap of forty, but which are expanded to accommodate up to eighty students, may be classified as a double load (i.e., six credit hours instead of three) - Science labs (e.g., BIOL, CHEM, EPS and PHYC) will be classified as a three credit hour load either as part of the instructor's normal load or as an overload. - Art Studio courses will be classified as a four credit hour load either as part of the instructor's normal load or as an overload.